rwagatenga/backend_mockup/ReadMe.md

 ## Another Description

 <p> You can use for instance localhost:3000/todo in your postman or you can use localhost:3000/apidoc to get all API documentation</p>
+<p> You can also type npm test to see if any function we used in controller is running smoothly </p>

 <h2>Enjoy My App</2>